 Phase 4: Lymphostatic Elephantiasis: This phase is characterized by extreme scarring and skin thickening.
 Patients often experience disfiguring swelling as well as noticeable color change on the surface of the skin.

 Treatment For Lymphedema

-Patients with lymphedema need to take measures to reduce swelling and periodic monitoring by a doctor in order to prevent the condition from worsening.
+Patients with lymphedema need to take measures to reduce swelling and periodic monitoring by a primary care doctor in order to prevent the condition from worsening.
 If the underlying cause of a patient’s symptoms is addressed, it may help to reduce the risk of recurrence.
 Treatment focused on rerouting lymph fluid through nearby functioning lymphatic vessels may offer long-term relief for some patients.

 In most cases, lymphedema can be treated without surgery.
-Your treatment options may include compression garments, massages, movement exercises, and low-level laser therapy.
+Your treatment options may include compression socks, massages, movement exercises, and low-level laser therapy.
 If these methods don’t work, your doctor at VIP may recommend a minimally invasive procedure like Radiofrequency Ablation or Ambulatory Phlebectomy.

-If you or someone you know is suffering from lymphedema, don’t wait to seek treatment.
+If you or someone you know is suffering from lymphedema, don’t wait to seek vein treatment.
 There are many conservative approaches that can help reduce swelling and the risk of recurrence.
 Surgery may be necessary in severe cases, but it is typically a last resort.
 If you have any questions about your treatment options, please talk to your doctor at VIP.
 We want to help you get back to living a normal life as quickly as possible.